-Feature integration: Mass deletion in Google Calendar
+Feature integration: Mass event deletion in Google Calendar

 case study · 5 min read